Saradorri/timeseries/README.md

 # Time-Series Data Service

 A Golang-based time-series data service that fetches data from an external API, stores it in time series DB, and exposes it via a gRPC API.
-The service support Prometheus for time-series data storage.
+The service support InfluxDB for time-series data storage.

 ## Features

 - Fetches time-series data from a provided API.
-- Stores data in Prometheus.
+- Stores data in InfluxDB.
 - Updates data in dynamic interval (default: every 5 min) using a scheduler.
 - Exposes a gRPC API for querying time-series data.